 The importance of wellbeing in the workplace cannot be overlooked.
 It stands to reason that a tired, highly-strung, and sickly workforce isn’t going to deliver outstanding results, let alone inspired ideas to move your business forward.

 Just as recognizing the importance of staying home when physically sick, mental wellness must be recognized, nurtured, and protected for the long-term health of your business.
 The emphasis is increasingly on companies to be prepared to spot and help employees suffering from mental illness and stress-related issues.

 8% say their organisation is ‘very good’ at preventing employees from feeling stressed and/or anxious about work.
-ACAS.org

 What can businesses do to become more aware and proactive regarding mental health?
 Do you know what support your employer has for your mental health?

-State of the Wellbeing in the Workplace
+State of the Wellbeing in the Workplace.

 Results show that mental health is cited as one of the largest reasons for long-term absences at 59%, while 37% are stress-related.
-With an estimated 12.5 million days lost to stress-related absences, developing a robust and effective mental health program is a financial investment, as well as being a duty of care.
+With an estimated 12.5 million days lost to stress-related absences, developing a robust and effective mental health program is a financial investment, as well as a duty of care.

-The top two causes of stress, heavy workloads, and management styles, can be tackled by employers to increase work satisfaction and reduce stress.
+The top two causes of stress, heavy workloads, and management styles can be tackled by employers to increase work satisfaction and reduce stress.
 Although management styles may be engrained and politically sensitive to maneuver, tackling excessive workloads can be quickly actioned.
-Starting a dialogue internally on how to better distribute and complete goals across teams is a great first step to create an open environment to air grievances and workshop solutions.
+Starting a dialogue internally on how to better distribute and complete goals across teams is a great first step to creating an open environment to air grievances and workshop solutions.